Caesar’s Maze: Will We Ever Find a Way Out?

 Looking at current global events, numerous nameless Caesars fall every second, particularly in ongoing conflicts like the Russian-Ukrainian and Israeli-Gaza wars.
 Similar to Julius Caesar’s fate, these conflicts only lead to destruction and disintegration.
 It’s fascinating how William Shakespeare foresaw that history would repeat itself time and again.
 As Italian philosopher Benedetto Croce noted, “All history is contemporary history.”

 Wu Hsing-kuo shared in his post-performance talk that despite not being politically inclined, this global chaos urged him to take action, inspiring the creation of Caesar’s Maze.
-Bi-qi Beatrice Li, Founding Chair of the Asian Shakespeare Association and co-playwright of the play, pointed out that eliminating Caesar does not eradicate dictatorship and populism; rather, it creates a power vacuum for the next Caesar to rise.
+Bi-qi Beatrice Lei, Founding Chair of the Asian Shakespeare Association and co-playwright of the play, pointed out that eliminating Caesar does not eradicate dictatorship and populism; rather, it creates a power vacuum for the next Caesar to rise.

 The staging of Caesar’s Maze in Taiwan, amid political tensions, provides an opportunity for reflection on local politics and society.
 Despite outward optimism, deep-seated worries and concerns persist among its citizens.